easbarba/zae/README.md

   version: version
 ```

+## Ruby 3
+  Pak is built and tested against Ruby 3 but should do fine with Ruby 2.7 and early major version, as, for now, it wont be using unique features.

 ## History

 ` pak` was a module of a super package called `cejo`, and later on extracted